Chuchupate Campground

 Directions

-From Los Angeles: Take I-5 north past the Gorman exit to Frazier Mountain Park Road exit.
-Go west on Frazier Mountain Park Road for 7 miles to the intersection of Lockwood Valley Road.
+From Los Angeles: Take I-5 north past Gorman to the Frazier Mountain Park Road exit.
+Go west on Frazier Mountain Park Road for 7 miles to Lockwood Valley Road.
 Turn left and proceed 3 miles to Frazier Mountain Road (FS 8N04).
-Proceed 3 miles past the Chuchupate Ranger Station.
+Continue 3 miles past the Chuchupate Ranger Station to the campground.
+The paved road is narrow in places with one lane only.

 Amenities